davidbrochart/nbterm/README.md

 ## Key bindings

-There are two modes: cell mode, and notebook mode.
+There are two modes: edit mode, and command mode.

 - `enter`: enter the edit mode, allowing to type into the cell.
 - `esc`: exit the edit mode and enter the command mode.